-His church keeps his picture in a pew and prays he won't be deported
+ICE arrested him.
+His church put his photo in a pew so no one would forget.

 On January 9, he parked his car at his North Carolina church and headed to the ICE office in Charlotte with his associate pastor for what Bikindou expected to be another routine appointment.

-In a black and gray messenger bag, he carried paperwork asking ICE to block his deportation on humanitarian grounds, including a signed letter from his doctors saying the United States and Canada are the only places he can get the medicine he needs.
+In a black and gray messenger bag, he carried paperwork asking ICE to block his deportation on humanitarian grounds, including a signed letter from his doctor saying the United States and Canada are the only places he can get the medicine he needs.

 Bikindou and the pastor walked into the ICE office together.
 The pastor walked out alone, carrying Bikindou's bag.

-"It was a surprise. ...
-I was in shock," Bikindou said in a telephone interview from the Atlanta City Detention Center.
+"It was a surprise ...
+I was in shock," Bikindou said in a telephone interview this week from the Atlanta City Detention Center.
 Officials, he said, had given no indication that he'd end up handcuffed when he came to his check-in that day.

 "He's being treated as if they discovered he's a terrorist or had been convicted of a horrible crime since the last check-in, and none of those are true," said his attorney, Hans Christian Linnartz.
 "We have no clue why all of a sudden they've decided to lock him up."